cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Self-Report Based Assessment of Peer and Parental Attachment in Adolescence**

 * Inventory of Parent and Peer Attachment (Armsden & Greenberg, 1987) is a widely used self-report inventory to assess adolescent attachment to peers and parents.
-* It evaluates parental and peer attachment in three categories:
+* **It evaluates parental and peer attachment in three categories**:
-  * Degree of mutual trust: examples include "My parents respect my feelings" for parents and "I trust my friends" for peers.
+  * **Degree of mutual trust**: examples include "My parents respect my feelings" for parents and "I trust my friends" for peers.
-  * Quality of communication: examples include "I like to get my mother’s point of view on things I am concerned about" for parents and "My friends listen to what I have to say" for peers.
+  * **Quality of communication**: examples include "I like to get my mother’s point of view on things I am concerned about" for parents and "My friends listen to what I have to say" for peers.
-  * Degree of anger/alienation: examples include "My mother expects too much of me" for parents and "Talking over my problems with my friends makes me feel ashamed or foolish" for peers.
+  * **Degree of anger/alienation**: examples include "My mother expects too much of me" for parents and "Talking over my problems with my friends makes me feel ashamed or foolish" for peers.
 * Studies using this measure show positive correlations between the quality of parent and peer attachments in adolescents and self-esteem, life satisfaction, and other measures of wellbeing (Crowell et al., 1999).

 **The Prototype Approach – Romantic Attachment**

 * Hazen and Shaver (1987, 1990) developed a forced-choice self-report assessment of adult romantic relationships based on Ainsworth et al.’s (1978) three-way typology of attachment patterns in infancy.
-* The love-experience questionnaire consists of a single item with three prototypical descriptions of adult romantic relationship behavior: secure, avoidant, and anxious/ambivalent.
+* **The love-experience questionnaire consists of a single item with three prototypical descriptions of adult romantic relationship behavior**: secure, avoidant, and anxious/ambivalent.
 * Respondents choose the one that best fits their experience.
 * Initial findings showed 56% secure, 19% anxious/ambivalent, and 25% avoidant distribution (Hazen & Shaver, 1987).
 * Secure lovers describe their most important love experience as especially happy, friendly, and trusting.